Skip to content

 A compliant WISP must address all of the following elements:

-• Risk assessment: Identify all reasonably foreseeable internal and external risks to the security of client data — including employee error, system failure, and external attacks.
+• Risk assessment: Identify all reasonably foreseeable internal and external risks to client data — including employee error, system failure, and external attacks.

 • Safeguards program: Document the specific controls you have in place to mitigate identified risks, covering both technical tools and procedural policies.